JinwooOh/gatsby_netlify/src/pages/blog/2019-03-11-how-i-build-blog-gatsby-netlify-cms-starter.md

 **Benefits of using Gatsby**

-1. Blazing fast: pre-rendered HTML and automatic loading of JS files2.
-It provides good documents and tutorial with boilerplates 3.
-It is Javascript, APIs, and Markup (JAM)stack that is easier scaling.
+1. Blazing fast: pre-rendered HTML and automatic loading of JS files
+2. It provides good documents and tutorial with boilerplates
+3. It is Javascript, APIs, and Markup (JAM)stack that is easier scaling.
 I only need to manage markup files for the blog.

 ## Data Storage & Hosting: GitHub & Netlify